samiul-sheikh/samiul-sheikh/README.md

 ---

-## 🤝 Let’s Collaborate
+## 🤝 Let’s Build Together

-If you’re looking for a developer who:
+If you’re looking for a **professional, reliable, and detail-oriented software engineer from Bangladesh 🇧🇩** who can work with **global teams**, feel free to connect.

-- Writes **clean & scalable code**
-- Cares about **UX and performance**
-- Delivers **production-ready solutions**

-📩 Feel free to reach out — let’s build something great together!
+📩 I’m always open to meaningful collaborations.

 ---

-⭐ _Star my repositories if you find them useful!_
+⭐ _If you like my work, consider starring my repositories!_